GabeScott/standard-works-vault/General Conference/1989 April - Thanks Be to God.md

 The black darkness of night had ended.
 The bright light of day had dawned.
 The gospel of Jesus Christ would now be carried to the millions of people in that nation.
 Their questions concerning the Church will be answered, and the Kingdom of God will go forth.

-As I reflect on these events, my thoughts turn to the Master’s words, “In nothing doth man offend God, or against none is his wrath kindled, save those who confess not his hand in all things.”
-(D&C 59:21.)
+As I reflect on these events, my thoughts turn to the Master’s words, “In nothing doth man offend God, or against none is his wrath kindled, save those who confess not his hand in all things.” ([[D&C 59.21|D&C 59:21]].)
 I confess the hand of God in the miraculous events pertaining to the Church in the German Democratic Republic.

 The faith and devotion of our members in that nation have not gone unnoticed by God.
 The excellent service of other General Authorities, Regional Representatives, and mission presidents has been of inestimable help.
 The understanding cooperation of government leaders is most appreciated.
 Assignments have been made to the first ten missionaries from the German Democratic Republic to serve abroad; and just three days ago, on Thursday, March 30, the first full-time missionary representatives in exactly fifty years entered the German Democratic Republic.
 Their mission president was there to greet them.
 The long period of preparation is past.
 The future of the Church unfolds.
 Thanks be to God.